Uchechukwu-Mark/HR_Data_Analysis/README.md

 - For compensation, the company has disbursed a total of $890 million.
 The highest earners on average are the CEO ($500k), CTO ($400k), and Chief Financial Officer ($390k).

 *Department and Office Type:*
-- The employees are distributed across various departments, with Technology (1,915 employees), Customer Service (1,218 employees), and Sales (849 employees) being the top three.
+- The employees are distributed across various departments, with the top 3 based on number of employees being Technology (1,915 employees), Customer Service (1,218 employees), and Sales (849 employees).
-- By job title, there are 1,019 Software Engineers, 595 Account Managers, and 414 Account Executives.
+- By job title, the top 3 jobs in the organization are Software Engineering with 1,019 employees, Account Managers 595, and 414 Account Executives.
 - In terms of office type, 59.82% work in corporate offices, while 40.18% work in Technology offices.

 *Demographic Insights:*